zslwyuan/Hi-ClockFlow/README.md

 ***

-## 3. Hardware Implemenation of Multi-Clock Dataflow
+## 3. Hardware Implementation of Multi-Clock Dataflow

 According to the information from Hi-ClockFlow, designers can implement multi-clock dataflow for various applications.
-The example projects of multi-clock dataflow are provided via **[Google Drive](https://drive.google.com/drive/folders/1WC4ndj2plVBTll_GDR3XtHzC8KRjG0NG?usp=sharing)** since we go through the synthesis, placement and routing for easier evaluation.
+The example projects of multi-clock dataflow are provided via **[WeiYun Drive](https://share.weiyun.com/GjkOrXiR)** since we go through the synthesis, placement, and routing for easier evaluation.
 The example projects are implemented for Zedboard, a SoC evaluation platform.
-You can launch the application in VivadoSDK, check the run time and validate the results.
+You can launch the application in VivadoSDK, check the run time, and validate the results.